-- Confirm that at least one primary adult household member will be available, but encourage others to participate as well. - Emphasize that the visit will be fun and interesting. - Review the address and check for directions. - Ask them to think about questions or issues that they may have, and write down any issues that they mention.
-Assure them that you will spend time answering their questions during the visit. - ❖ Be sure to tell the household about how long the visit will take and emphasize that you will need their attention for the whole time. - ❖ Be sure that they know the visit will include a tour of the home. - Emphasize that there is no cost to them for the service.
-Keep in mind that many sales people make calls like yours; so don't be surprised if they are suspicious. - ❖ Find out if they have a halogen or incandescent torchiere.
-If so, and if you carry an inventory, you can bring it along for replacement. - ❖ Invite the household member to provide you with the refrigerator make and model numbers during the phone call.
-If it is provided, you may be able to evaluate replacement before the visit.
-However, if it is difficult for the household to find or read these numbers, hold off until the visit.
+- Confirm that at least one primary adult household member will be available, but encourage others to participate as well. - Emphasize that the visit will be fun and interesting. - Review the address and check for directions. - Ask them to think about questions or issues that they may have and write down any issues that they mention.
+Assure them that you will spend time answering their questions during the visit. - Be sure to tell the household about how long the visit will take and emphasize that you will need their attention for the whole time. - Be sure that they know the visit will include a tour of the home. - Emphasize that there is no cost to them for the service.
+Keep in mind that many sales people make calls like yours; so don't be surprised if they are suspicious. - Find out if they have a halogen or incandescent torchiere.
+If so, and if you carry an inventory, you can bring it along for replacement.

+- Invite the household to provide you with the refrigerator make and model numbers during the phone call.
+If provided, you may be able to evaluate replacement before the visit; however, if it is difficult for the household to find or read these numbers, hold off until the visit. - Reassure them that you will be bringing along identification and suggest that they ask to see this identification when you arrive.